alan-turing-institute/affinity-vae/scripts/README.md

 ```

 in this case the pose and latent dimensions will be read from the model file and
-the manifold will be created using to `umap` library.
+the manifold will be created using the `umap` library.

 **Using "umap" and "load" manifold options**: